Verdiss/TI-Economic-Equalization-Overhaul/README.md

 -Other changes to investment effects such as spoils and funding amount to flatten out the amount gained per investment to be constant regardless of country size.

--Adjusted costs of spaceflight, boost, mission control, build army, build navy, build nuclear weapon, and build space defense to reflect the greatly increased investment points available to most nations.
+-Adjusted costs of many investments, including greatly increasing the cost of flat effect investments like mission control or build army to reflect the greatly increased investment points available to most nations.

 -Adjusted upkeep cost of armies to be dependent on the host country's tech level.
 Armies cost 15 IP per base tech level above 3 (minimum of 1 IP if at or below tech 3), doubled when away from home or in combat.